Balta (Tighva municipality)

-Balta is a village in Georgia, located in the Tighvi municipality.
-It serves as the center of the Tighvi community, which includes the villages of Bziskhevi, Gvirgvina, Lashebalta, Lopani, Metechi, Seribalta, Fatkineti, Kaleti, and Tsneli.
+Balta is a village in Georgia, located in the Tighva municipality.
+It serves as the center of the Tighva community, which includes the villages of Bziskhevi, Gvirgvina, Lashebalta, Lopani, Metechi, Seribalta, Fatkineti, Kaleti, and Tsneli.
 The village is situated on the Inner Kartli Plain, on the banks of the Western Prone River.
 It is 830 meters above sea level and 9 kilometers from Kurnisi.